 Garnock Connections will achieve this vision by delivering four objectives:

-Garnock Connections is a Landscape Partnership Scheme led by RSPB in partnership with North Ayrshire Council, Historic Environment Scotland (HES), Scottish Environment Protection Agency (SEPA), Scottish Natural Heritage (SNH), and the Scottish Wildlife Trust.
+Garnock Connections is a Landscape Partnership Scheme led by RSPB, Scotland in partnership with North Ayrshire Council, Scottish Environment Protection Agency (SEPA), Scottish Natural Heritage (SNH), and the Scottish Wildlife Trust.
+Historic Environment Scotland (HES) act as an advisory body to the partnership.

-Garnock Connections is funded by the Heritage Lottery Fund through the Landscape Partnerships grant programme; Ayrshire LEADER - The European Agricultural Fund for Rural Development: Europe investing in rural areas; Ayrshire Sustainability Group; and the members of the Landscape Partnership.
+Garnock Connections is funded by the National Lottery Heritage Fund through the Landscape Partnerships grant programme; the Green Infrastructure Community Engagement Fund; Ayrshire LEADER - The European Agricultural Fund for Rural Development: Europe investing in rural areas; Ayrshire Sustainability Group; and the members of the Landscape Partnership.